prashantlal56/data_science_salary_estimator/README.md

 # Data science Salary Estimator
 Now a days the demand for data scientist have increased and many different companies are hiring Machine learning and Deep learning practitioner, giving different roles in their companies, assigning different titles and providing wide range salary

-This is my small contribution towards data scientist community to understand different types of role assigned and the aspected salary being offered to them
+This is my small contribution towards data scientist community to understand different types of role assigned and the expected salary being offered to them

 ## Project Overview